zhouyl/flowblade/docs/components/data-display/list-group.md

 | `active` | `bool` | `false` | Whether the item is active |
 | `disabled` | `bool` | `false` | Whether the item is disabled |
 | `first` | `bool` | `false` | Whether this is the first item |

+### Style Props

+ListGroup and ListGroupItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).
 | `last` | `bool` | `false` | Whether this is the last item |

 ## Examples